 Pressure Cooker hoisin chicken has tender meat with a sweet sauce your whole family will love!
 In just 5 minutes you too can have this perfect dinner.
 Make it in your Instant Pot, Ninja Foodi or Crock Pot Express tonight!

 Ok so I didn’t know quite what to call this Instant Pot chicken recipe.
 I literally threw together a few ingredients I knew would go together well and voila!
 Pressure cooker hoisin chicken was created.
 That’s the name and I’m stickin’ to it. 😉 It was an Instant Pot recipes hit in our house. (originally published 5/19, affiliate links present)

-- We’ve made it since then in our Ninja Foodi too so it doesn’t matter what brand you have.
+- We’ve made this pressure cooker Asian chicken in our Ninja Foodi too so it doesn’t matter what brand you have.